 This is why a nirvana truly needs to be struck between base pay and incentives.
 A combination of both may be a good formula for many law firms.

-If you decide to have a bonus system, here are a few considerations to keep in mind:
+If you decide on a bonus system, here are a few considerations:

-- The less complex the bonus system, and more objective it is, the more likely employees will appreciate the bonus system, be lured to work for you because you have it and then strive to meet it.
+- The less complex the bonus system, and the more objective it is, the more likely employees will appreciate the bonus system, be lured to work for you because you have it, and then strive to meet it.

 - The bonus system needs to be obtainable by the employees to meet if they work hard and stay focused, but it cannot be a “give me” at the same time.